Malyk Hamilton: West Ham United

 Hamilton joined the West Ham United Academy at the U-12 level and made 25 appearances in the U-18 Premier League.
 He also made a brief appearance in the Premier League 2.

 In March 2018, Hamilton left West Ham.

 Toronto FC II

 Shortly after leaving West Ham, Hamilton signed with Toronto FC II.
 On December 20, 2018 Hamilton was released by Toronto FC.

 Cavalry FC

 On March 6, 2019 Hamilton signed with his hometown Canadian Premier League club Cavalry FC.
-Hamilton would not be listed on Cavalry's training camp roster for the 2020 season, ending his time with the club after one season.
+Hamilton would not be listed on Cavalry's training camp roster for the 2020 season, as he decided to leave the club for another opportunity/offer.

 Atlético Ottawa

 On March 6, 2020, Hamilton signed with Atlético Ottawa.
 He made his debut on August 15 against York9.
-In the shortened 2020 season, he played in every single minute of action for the club.
+In the shortened 2020 season, he played in every single minute of action for the club.Hamilton was offered an extended contract with the club but made the decision to move and accept a USL offer.

 North Carolina FC

 On February 22, 2021, Hamilton signed with North Carolina FC of USL League One.
-Upon completion of the 2021 season, North Carolina would announce that Hamilton's option would not be picked up, making him a free agent.
+Upon completion of the 2021 season, North Carolina would announce that Hamilton's option would not be picked up, due to an injury making him a free agent.